Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Why People Stop Treatment

-Medication Discontinuation Rate Primary Reasons
+Medication / Trial Discontinuation Rate Primary Reasons

-Retatrutide 12mg 18.2% GI side effects (12%), dysesthesia (1–2%), other (5%)
+Retatrutide 12mg (TRIUMPH-4) 18.2% GI side effects (12%), dysesthesia (1–2%), other (5%)

-Tirzepatide 15mg 10.5% GI side effects (8%), other (2.5%)
+Tirzepatide 15mg (SURMOUNT-1) 14.9% GI side effects (11%), other (4%)

-Semaglutide 2.4mg 7% GI side effects (5%), other (2%)
+Semaglutide 2.4mg (STEP 1) 6.9% GI side effects (5%), other (2%)

 Trade-off:

-• Retatrutide: Highest weight loss (28.7%) BUT highest discontinuation (18.2%)
+• Retatrutide: Highest weight loss (28.3–28.7%) / discontinuation 11.3–18.2%

-• Semaglutide: Lower weight loss (15%) BUT best tolerability (7% discontinuation)
+• Semaglutide: Lower weight loss (14.9%) / best tolerability (6.9% discontinuation)

 Who discontinues?

-• Those experiencing severe/persistent nausea or vomiting (can't tolerate even with management)
+• Those experiencing severe/persistent nausea or vomiting

 • Rare cases of severe dysesthesia (though most was mild)